Anatoly-IVANOV/syntaxonomicon/README.md

 # Syntaxonomicon: The Art of Naming in Code

-Welcome to the Syntaxonomicon, a variable naming convention / guide assembled since 2000 with a focus on code readability in various languages for programming geniuses like you and me who can’t remember how clever they were a month after project went live.
 Clear, expressive, and intuitive coding practices independent of strong or dynamic typing.

+Syntaxonomicon, a variable naming convention / guide assembled since 2000 at [Sylipsi](https://sylipsi.com), [Ektaron](https://ektaron.com) and [Idelekka](https://Idelekka.com), with a focus on code readability in various languages for programming geniuses like you and me who can’t remember how clever they were a month after project the went live.

-"Syntaxonomicon" = 'syntax' +  'onomicon' (a compendium of names)
+> [!NOTE] Syntaxonomicon = syntax +  onomicon (a compendium of names)

 ## Purpose